aryzing/hr-notes/react-jsx/notes.md

 Does this guy only set state?
 Never reads state?
 Yes he does, find out where.

 Note: `state` and `props` are bound to the component instance.

-Diana is awesome.
-She goes beyond providing a room: she cares for her guests.
-The house is spacious and in a quiet area.
-Ideal for studying.
-There are plenty of nearby restaurants.

 Note: `onChange` is attached to elements: the parent attaches "on change" events to children.
 A component can't define itself in the prototype an "on change" handler for itself.